SOCIAL: Is Kelli O'Hara Returning to Broadway in KISS ME KATE?

 O'Hara is no stranger to KISS ME, KATE - having performed in a one-night-only benefit concert of the musical for the Roundabout Theatre Company last year which also featured Will Chase, Robert Fairchild, Heléne Yorke, and Norm Lewis.

-No word yet on when the revival ay be tmaking place - but BroadwayWorld will continue to follow the story.
+No word yet on when the revival may be taking place - but BroadwayWorld will continue to follow the story.

 In Cole Porter's sparkling 1948 musical, the warring lovers of The Taming of the Shrew are causing trouble both onstage and off.
 While putting on a musical version of Shakespeare's play, exes Fred Graham and Lilli Vanessi can't decide if they're enraged, enamoured, or enormously confused whenever they cross paths out of character.
 Throw in some mistaken identity, a pair of surprisingly eloquent gangsters, and a whole lot of romantic entanglements, and what you get is a dazzling classic that earned the first-ever Tony award for Best Musical.